simondlevy/AirSimTensorFlow/README.md

 1. Clone this repository.
 2. Download and unzip the [Neighborhood](https://github.com/Microsoft/AirSim/releases/download/v1.1.7/Neighbourhood.zip)
 example, open it, and click <b>run.bat</b> to launch AirSim.
-If you click the <b>3</b> key on your keyboard, you will see the little image on which the neural net will be trained.
 3. When prompted, go with the default car simulation.
+If you press the <b>3</b> key on your keyboard, you will see the little image on which the neural net will be trained.
 4. From the repository, run the <b>image_collection.py</b> script.
 It will start the car moving and stop when the car collides with the fence, creating a <b>carpix</b> folder containing the images on which you will train the network in the next step.